even4void/aliquote/content/micro/dotfiles-setup.md

 ---

 Recently, on BSAG's website: [Rethinking my dotfiles setup](https://www.rousette.org.uk/archives/rethinking-my-dotfiles-setup/).
-Every time it seems I learn a new thing about the open source world when reading her blog post.
+Every time it seems I learn a new thing about the open source world when reading her blog posts.